OracularIS/mocaclient/docs/advance-operations.md

 3. **Integrator Compare**: Integrator Compare allows users to compare integrator data between two environments.
 This is useful for ensuring that integrator configurations and data are consistent across different setups.

     - Navigate to Addons --> Smart Innovations --> Compare --> Integrator Compare.
-The Integrator Compare window will get open.
+The Integrator Compare window will open.

       ![Compare4](./.attachments/DBCompare_3.png)